 How to Negotiate Salary for Your Next Career Move

-Important Takeaways
+Key Takeaways

-- Keep a positive attitude throughout the conversation, and engage in active listening.
+- Keep a positive attitude throughout the conversation, and make sure you are listening actively.

 Do your research